-‘LAKE DISTRICT TOURISM MUST BE OPEN FOR BUSINESS AS SOON AS POSSIBLE’ SAYS LOCAL MP IN SECRETARY OF STATE VISIT
+‘LAKE DISTRICT TOURISM MUST BE OPEN FOR BUSINESS AS SOON AS POSSIBLE’

 Rory Stewart MP for Penrith and The Border, and the Floods Minister, showed Secretary of State for Transport Patrick McLoughlin around some of the county’s worst-hit infrastructure following the recent devastating flooding, in a day-long visit that took in Braithwaite, the A591 at Thirlmere, Pooley Bridge and Eamont Bridge, with the Secretary of State stopping off along the way to see some of the damage in Keswick also.